auth0/docs/articles/extensions/gitlab-deploy.md

 * **URL**: The URL of your GitLab instance, in case of gitlab.com use `https://gitlab.com`
 * **TOKEN**: The personal Access Token to your GitLab repository for this account.
 For details on how to configure one refer to [Configure a GitLab Token](configure-a-gitlab-token).
 * **BASE_DIR**: The base directory, where all your tenant settings are stored.
 If you want to keep your tenant settings under `org/repo/tenant/production`, `org/repo` goes to the `REPOSITORY` and `tenant/production` - to `BASE_DIR`
-* **AUTO_REDEPLOY**: If enabled, the extension will try to re-deploy last successful configuration in case of failed deployment.
+* **AUTO_REDEPLOY**: If enabled, the extension redeploys the last successful configuration in the event of a deployment failure.
 Manual deployments and validation errors does not trigger auto-redeployment
 * **SLACK_INCOMING_WEBHOOK**: The URL used to integrate with Slack to deliver notifications.

 ::: note